gastonschabas/rumble-on-scala/README.md

 ## Topics Experimented

 ### Unit Testing
-- **ScalaTest**:
+- **[ScalaTest](https://www.scalatest.org/user_guide)**: is designed to increase your team's productivity through simple, clear tests and executable specifications that improve both code and communication.

 ### Static code analyser
-- **[ScalaFmt](https://scalameta.org/scalafmt/)**: Formatter tool that can check is your code is well formatted, also you can use it to auto format your code instead of just checking
+- **[ScalaFmt](https://scalameta.org/scalafmt/)**: Formatter tool that can check is your code is well formatted, also you can use it to auto format your code instead of just checking.
 - **[Scapegoat](https://github.com/sksamuel/scapegoat)**: Scapegoat is a Scala static code analyzer, what is more colloquially known as a code lint tool or linter.
 Scapegoat works in a similar vein to Java's FindBugs or checkstyle, or Scala's Scalastyle.